Sheena Easton: 1987–1990: "U Got the Look" and The Lover in Me

 The song also appeared on her next album The Lover in Me (1988), RIAA gold-disc debut released the following autumn on her new label MCA Records, that put Easton back on the US and UK charts after the release of No Sound But a Heart was cancelled in the US.
-This album features Urban R&B and Dance-pop, and a sexier image.
 The title song from The Lover in Me reached number 2 on the Billboard Hot 100 and UK number 15 and became her biggest pop hit since "Morning Train".
 It also became a number 5 hit on the US Hot R&B/Hip-Hop Singles and Tracks chart.
 It was followed on the US R&B chart by "Days Like This" (number 35), which missed the Billboard Hot 100.
 The third single, the Prince-penned "101", made it to number 2 on the Billboard Dance chart.
 A final single was released "No Deposit, No Return" and failed to chart.
 The album received positive reviews and featured collaborations with L.A.
 Reid and Babyface, Prince, Angela Winbush and Jellybean Benitez.

 In 1990, Easton revisited her home country of Scotland to perform at a festival (The Big Day) in Glasgow.
-After announcing that it was "good to be back home" in an American accent, she had bottles (some containing urine) thrown at her and, visibly shaken, she was forced to cut her set short.
+Her new American accent was booed by the crowd and she had bottles (some containing urine) thrown at her.
+Visibly shaken, she was forced to cut her set short.
 She vowed never to perform in Scotland again.